frank038/wbar/README.md

 Options and configurations

 Wbar has a graphical configurator for many options.
-Other very few options have to be changed manually.

 The bash scripts volume_SOMENAME.sh use the command pactl for their actions. amixer can also be used: switch the commands in those files.